Computers at UVM

 - Built-In or USB HD Webcam (≥720p)

-Optional features and add-ons
+Optional features and add-ons New items!

 - Ethernet port or plug-in adapter (Wi-Fi may not be available in all areas) and an Ethernet cable of at least 25 feet (7.62 m) for use in residence halls.